lammps/lammps/doc/rst/improper_fourier.rst

 .. image:: Eqs/improper_fourier.jpg
    :align: center

-where K is the force constant and omega is the angle between the IL axis and the IJK plane:
+where K is the force constant, C0, C1, C2 are dimensionless coefficients, and omega is the angle between the IL axis and the IJK plane:

 .. image:: JPG/umbrella.jpg
    :align: center

-If all parameter (see bellow) is not zero, the all the three possible angles will taken in account.
+If all parameter (see below) is not zero, the all the three possible angles will taken in account.

 The following coefficients must be defined for each improper type via the :doc:`improper\_coeff <improper_coeff>` command as in the example